wjwat/lhtlhtp.com/content/react/jsx.md

 ```

 You can also use it in all sorts of different ways, like if you wanted a
-particular style to be reused throughout your code:
+particular style to be reused throughout your component/code:

 ```js
 ...